 Coma is the body's least responsive level of consciousness before death.
-Approximately 70% of patients that lapse into coma die without regaining normal consciousness.
+Approximately 70% of patients who lapse into coma die without regaining normal consciousness.
 Comas may last from a few hours to years.

 Comas outwardly resemble a state of deep sleep, but are actually quite more complex.
 A good working definition is that a coma is a state of unresponsiveness from which an individual has not yet been aroused.

-SDS's usually list coma as a symptom of acute (short-term) exposure to a material.
+Coma usually appears in Section 11 (toxicological information) of a Safety Data Sheet as a symptom of acute (short-term) exposure to a material.
 Any person who suffers unconsciousness for any reason should seek prompt medical evaluation.